Bishop's Gaiters football

 The Bishop's Gaiters football team represents Bishop's University in Sherbrooke, Quebec in the sport of Canadian football in the Atlantic University Sport conference of U Sports.
 The Bishop's Gaiters football program can trace its roots back to 1884 and has fielded teams in every decade since then.
 The program is one of six currently playing U Sports football that has not made a Vanier Cup appearance.
-However, it is the only program to have appeared in three of the four current conference championship games, with two Yates Cup games played, nine Dunsmore Cup games, and two Loney Bowl games.
-The program has four conference championships, all Dunsmore Cup wins, with victories in 1986, 1988, 1990, and 1994.
+However, it is the only program to have appeared in three of the four current conference championship games, with two Yates Cup games played, nine Dunsmore Cup games, and four Loney Bowl games.
+The program has five conference championships with victories in 1986, 1988, 1990, 1994, and 2024.

 History

 Early years

+The competitive sports of cricket and rugby-football held annual matches as early as 1873, School (Bishop's College School) vs. Old Boys (University of Bishop's College, later known simply as Bishop's University).
+The College teams also played against local teams who were able to hold their own against despite the college's small enrolment.

 Bishop's first fielded a football team in 1884 and played in the Quebec Rugby Football Union, while also competing in 1885, 1889, and 1891.
 The team then joined the Canadian Intercollegiate Rugby Football Union in 1898 and competed in the intermediate series until 1955.
 Upon the dissolution of the Canadian Intercollegiate Athletic Union Central, which had kept the senior program membership to just four schools, Bishop's was a member of the independent Ottawa-St. Lawrence Intercollegiate Athletic Association in 1955, which had programs competing at the senior level.
 The national Canadian Intercollegiate Athletic Union was formed in 1961 where the Gaiters program was an inaugural member.